Doctor Khumalo

-Theophilus Doctorson Khumalo (born 26 June 1967) is a former South African professional footballer.
+Theophilus Doctorson Khumalo (born 26 June 1967) is a South African former professional soccer player.
 Popularly nicknamed Doctor for his tactical acumen, he was a renowned midfielder for Kaizer Chiefs and the South African national team.
+He is widely regarded as one of the greatest footballers in the history of South African football.
+After his farewell match for Kaizer Chiefs in 2004, Executive Chairman Kaizer Motaung retired his No. 15 jersey in honour of his legacy and contribution to the club.